etuckeriv/remedial-chaos-theory/README.md

 A Minimal TTRPG inspired by the "Remedial Chaos Theory" episode of Community.

-"Ripple-Effect" is a humorous, competitive but whimsical roleplaying game about a group of Travelers, each out of their own timeline, working desperately to shift reality back to their "Prime" timeline.
+**Ripple-Effect** is a humorous, competitive (but whimsical) roleplaying game about a group of timeline-shifting "Travelers", each out of their own timeline, working desperately to shift reality back to their "Prime" timeline.

 ## Playing:
 ### Game Requirements:
-**All that is required to play "Ripple-Effect"**:
+**All that is required to play Ripple-Effect**:
 - 3 or more friends (at least 1 GM and 2 Travelers)
 - At least one D6 (though it's probably easier if everyone has one or two)
 - Pen/Pencil & paper (or some other method) for creating a character sheet and tracking points

-**The basic flow of the game**:
+**The flow of the game**:
 - Session Start & Character Generation > Beginning > Core Gameplay & Action Loop > Session End

 **The GM**: